 Today these one-off wines are bottled under the label One & Only, a tribute to Mark’s parents who would often use these words as terms of endearment for each other.
 Vineyard sources for this label are typically from outside of Napa Valley.

-And what is extremely unique in Napa Valley is their unusual trellising system for some of their grapevines.
+And what is extremely unique in Napa Valley is their unusual trellising system for some of their grapevines (see our photos at the bottom of this review).
 In order to mitigate the effects of global warming for their white grapes, they trellis their red grapes in the same row as the white grapes but train the red grapes to grow higher than the white grapes.
 This effectively allows the canopy and fruit zone of the red grapes to shade the lower white grapes which are more susceptible to sunburn.
-This form of trellising is used at their Rutherford property but not their Howell Mountain estate (see our photos at the bottom of this review).
-And the first white variety they introduced to this type of trellising was Sauvignon Blanc although they have since planted additional white varieties including Chenin Blanc.
+This form of trellising is used at their Rutherford property but not their Howell Mountain estate.
+And the first white variety they introduced to this type of trellising was Sauvignon Blanc although they have since planted additional white varieties including Chenin Blanc and Albariño.